dgkanatsios/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

-### Create a pod with image nginx called nginx and allow traffic on port 80
+### Create a pod with image nginx called nginx and expose traffic on port 80

 <details><summary>show</summary>
 <p>